MGM Suspends All Las Vegas Casino and Hotel Operations Until Further Notice.

 For workers in the MGM company, there will be lay-offs, and two weeks’ salaries will be paid after their last day of work.
 All employees on the company’s health insurance plan will still be covered until June 30.
-Remaining personnel will be expected to continue working until further notice.
+The remaining personnel will be expected to continue working until further notice.

 The worker union said in a statement on Saturday that they will continue to negotiate with hotel and casino employers, making sure that workers receive protection during these difficult times.
-Their efforts extent to working together with employers to identify the need for other types of job opportunities, that will be held available for workers being laid off, if the worker is qualified for the job.
+Their efforts extend to working together with employers to identify the need for other types of job opportunities, that will be held available for workers being laid off if the worker is qualified for the job.

 NV Unemployment Fund is Healthy

 There are about 60,000 Las Vegas workers with union contracts, and Nevada Governor Steve Sisolak has commented that the state’s emergency fund for unemployment is healthy for now and that he supports the employers’ decisions.